cloudmobi/CloudmobiSSP/android-sdk.md

         android:theme="@android:style/Theme.Translucent" />
 ```

-## <a name="reward">Reward Video Ad Integration</a>
+## <a name="reward">Rewarded Video Ad Integration</a>

 * **Google Play Services**

     1、Google Advertising ID

-    The RewardVideo requires access to the Google Advertising ID in order to operate properly.
+    The Rewarded Video function requires access to the Google Advertising ID in order to operate properly.
  See this guide on how to integrate [Google Play Services](https://developers.google.com/android/guides/setup).

     2、Google Play Services in Your Android Manifest